 Rather than "one size fits all," a variety of logistics strategies might need to be applied to online shopping and it's important to recognize the potential trade-offs with these strategies.
 For example, one way of addressing the last-mile issue of customer unavailability would be to install some type of receptacle for the product at the customer's residence.
-However, these receptacles might not be feasible for large items (such as a refrigerator), perishable items (such as certain types of food), or extremely valuable items (such as jewelry).
+However, these receptacles might not be feasible for large items (e.g., refrigerators), perishable items (e.g., certain types of food), or extremely valuable items (e.g., jewelry).